-Fortune favors the prepared.
+“Fortune favors the prepared.”

 - Hurricane Kit For Your Dog

 - Waterproof Container to Store Supplies

 - Copies of Medical Records

 - Copy of Rabies Certificate

 - Copy of Dog License

 - Emergency Contact Information

 - Proof of Ownership and Microchip Info

 - One Week Supply of Food

 - One Week Supply of Water

 - Bowls (We recommend collapsible.)

 - Flea/Tick and Heartworm Prevention

 - First Aid Kit with Extras of Any Prescription Medication or Supplements

-• Leash, Collar, ID Tags
+- Leash, Collar, ID Tags

-• Busy Toys (Kongs, Nylabones, etc)
+- Busy Toys (Kongs, Nylabones, Bully Sticks

-If you are planning on evacuating with your dog, line up a place to go in advance of a storm hitting.
-Not all hotels and shelters are pet friendly, so double check that the one you plan on using will allow your dog.
-If you are planning on staying at a hotel or shelter, make sure that you have extra copies of all of your dog’s vaccine information, as it will often be required.
-Make sure that you have a sturdy crate that your dog is familiar with.
+If you are planning on evacuating with your dog, reserve a place to go in advance.
+Not all hotels and shelters are pet friendly, so confirm the one you plan on using will allow dogs.
+If you are planning on staying at a hotel or hostel, make sure that you have extra copies of all of your dog’s vaccine information, as it will often be required.
+Always travel with a familiar and sturdy crate that your dog recognizes.